tigera-solutions/fortinet-enablement/modules/join-nodes.md

     $ sudo kubeadm join --config=1-kubeadm-join-config.yaml

     [preflight] Running pre-flight checks
-          [WARNING IsDockerSystemdCheck]: detected "cgroupfs" as the Docker cgroup driver.
-The recommended driver is "systemd".
-Please follow the guide at https://kubernetes.io/docs/setup/cri/
     [preflight] Reading configuration from the cluster...
     [preflight] FYI: You can look at this config file with 'kubectl -n kube-system get cm kubeadm-config -oyaml' [kubelet-start] Writing kubelet configuration to file "/var/lib/kubelet/config.yaml"